 Firearms and other lethal weapons are not allowed on Church property.
 This includes concealed weapons.
 This does not apply to current law enforcement officers.

-Use of Church parking lots should comply with the guidelines in 35.5.8.
-In addition, parking lots should not be used for commuter parking or by other groups or individuals without permission from the area director for temporal affairs.
+Use of Church parking lots should comply with the guidelines in this chapter.
+In addition, parking lots should not be used for commuter parking or other similar uses without permission from the director for temporal affairs.
 Leaders may contact the facilities manager with requests.
-Personal vehicles and other equipment may not be stored on Church property.
+Personal vehicles and other personal equipment may not be stored on Church property.

 For more information about parking lots and accessible parking, see “Meetinghouse Parking Lots” (Meetinghouse Facilities Guide).